zetaPRIME/sb.StardustSuite/working-changelog.md

 ### StarTech
 - Transmatter network has been **entirely rewritten** - everything should be much more stable now
+  - Terminal search should be much more performant now - `/` is no longer needed to enable filter syntax and filters are compiled once instead of re-interpreting the string for each item in the list
   - The Controller and various buses have had their shading redone to better suit the style of the other parts

 ### Stardust Core+Lite